 The main objective of the coordinated project COSNET is the development of stability analysis tools and control techniques that ensure the stability and inertial response of hybrid ac/dc grids.

 The research project combines an extended background in the fields of engineering and applied mathematics.
-As required in this call, this experience guarantees a high socioeconomic impact of the research conducted, as well as the expertise on the most recent and competitive mathematical analysis, control and numeric simulation tools.
+This experience guarantees a high socioeconomic impact of the research conducted, as well as the expertise on the most recent and competitive mathematical analysis, control and numeric simulation tools.
 The coordination of two complementary subprojects and teams generates an integrated and internationally competitive multidisciplinary team, capable of carrying out high-impact scientific and applied contributions.

 In this complex scientific-technological context, the classical paradigm in which the mathematical model is completely known does not suffice.
 Therefore, robust and verified approximation methods are required for the progressive simulation and control of the dynamics.
 However, as it is known in other fields (aeronautics, structures, etc.), the methods that are reliable and stable for the progressive simulation might diverge in the field of control and parameter identification.
 To face these difficulties we will develop a complete research program, adapting the most recent methodological advances to the hybrid ac/dc grids driving this project.

-This innovative research program will bring a strong training capacity, and will be closely developed with leading industrial companies of the field that have explicitly expressed special interest in the project.
+This innovative research program brings a strong training capacity and is closely developed with leading industrial companies of the field that have explicitly expressed special interest in the project.

 - U. Biccari, D. Ko and E. Zuazua, Dynamics and control for multi-agent networked systems: a finite difference approach, Math.
 Models Methods Appl.
 Sci., Vol. 29, No. 4 (2019), pp. 755-790

 - U. Biccari and S. Micu, Null-controllability properties of the wave equation with a second-order memory term, J. Differential Equations, Vol. 267, No. 2 (2019), pp. 1376-1422